 By elaborating on the facts of the story, and making them flow better, you paint a higher resolution picture of the story and show greater depth.
 And the end result is a greater chance that the editor will pick up your story.

 You’re probably wondering, did the writer successfully sell the story using my rewritten query letter (sample 2)?
+I told the writer to pitch exactly the same publications with his new query letter - and he did.
+It worked!

 I’m happy to report that a prestigious, glossy adventure magazine that specializes in stories about off-road journeys accepted the story on spec—subject to the writer submitting a well-written article along with a gallery of suitable photographs.